FormidableLabs/eslint-plugin-react-native-a11y/docs/rules/has-accessibility-props.md

 # has-accessibility-props

-<Touchable\*> components must have both the accessibilityTraits and accessibilityComponentType props in order to be fully accessibile.
+<Touchable\*> components must have the accessibilityRole prop or both accessibilityTraits and accessibilityComponentType props in order to be fully accessible.

-The accessibilityTraits props tells VoiceOver on iOS what kind of element the user has selected.
-For android, the accessibilityComponentType prop serves a similar purpose, alerting the end user of the type of selected component.
+The accessibilityRole props tells VoiceOver on iOS what kind of element the user has selected.

 Touchable components are one of: